API Reference

 Return Value

-Returns the request payload as an ArrayBuffer.
+Returns a Promise that resolves to the request payload as an ArrayBuffer.

 Example

-const binaryData = request.binary();
+const binaryData = await request.data.binary();

 console.log(`Binary data size: ${binaryData.byteLength} bytes`);